TimothyElder/mise/README.md

 ### macOS

 1. Go to the [Releases page](https://github.com/TimothyElder/mise/releases).
-2. Download the file named `Mise-0.1.2.dmg`.
+2. Download the file named `Mise-0.1.4.dmg`.
 3. Open the DMG and drag `Mise.app` into your Applications folder.

+> [!IMPORTANT]
+> The first time you open Mise you will get a warning that the app is unsigned.
+To use it you will have to go to System Settings > Privacy & Security > Scroll down and click "Open Anyway"

 4. On first run, you may need to right-click → Open due to macOS Gatekeeper.

 ### Windows

 1. Go to the [Releases page](https://github.com/TimothyElder/mise/releases).
-2. Download the file named `Mise-0.1.2-setup.exe`.
+2. Download the file named `Mise-0.1.4-setup.exe`.
 3. Run the installer and follow the prompts.

 ### Linux (Ubuntu/Debian)